before80/go_docs/content/stdLib/crypto/elliptic.md

 GenerateKey returns a public/private key pair.
 The private key is generated using the given reader, which must return random data.

-Note: for ECDH, use the GenerateKey methods of the crypto/ecdh package; for ECDSA, use the GenerateKey function of the crypto/ecdsa package.
+Deprecated: for ECDH, use the GenerateKey methods of the crypto/ecdh package; for ECDSA, use the GenerateKey function of the crypto/ecdsa package.

-#### func Marshal
+### func Marshal <- DEPRECATED

 ``` go
 func Marshal(curve Curve, x, y *big.Int) []byte